buzzqw/TUS/OBSS/markdown-separati/en/16-feats.md

 Your experience in managing allies allows you to maximize the effectiveness of attacks.

-The **first time** you take this Feat, you can coordinate the attacks of two of your allies, who are within melee distance of each other, so that the damage caused by one hits the enemy of the other and vice versa.
+The **first time** you take this Feat, you can coordinate the attacks of two allies who are within melee distance of each other, so that the damage dealt to one enemy also affects the other enemy, and vice versa.
 It costs 2 Actions to execute this coordination.

 The **second time** you take this Feat, requirement Weapon Proficiency 8, Intelligence 2, you can coordinate and exchange the damage of three allies as long as they are within melee distance of each other.
 Cost 2 Actions.